 As endearing as their little habits might be, when it involves waking up your angelically sleeping babies it really isn’t loveable!
 Depending on your situation, there are a few possible solutions.
 You could try allowing your pet to sleep in your room for the night, or you could get up and pre-empt their early waking (does mean you’d sacrifice your own lie-in though).
 Or you could have a go at the methods you might try for children described above.

 Hopefully you can try out these tips and win yourselves that all important lie-in when that Sunday morning comes around.
-But don’t let it knock you too much if they still wake up at the crack of dawn despite later bedtimes and gradual adjustment to BST.
-Nothing is ever foolproof when it comes to parenting!
+But don’t let it knock you too much if they still wake up at the crack of dawn, remember, it won’t last.
+Stay consistent and keep up your routine..

 We hope this has helped you understand how you can try and manage the clocks going back for the benefit of everyone.
 If you’ve got any ideas for managing the change in routine, leave a comment below or send Lemonjelly an email.